ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 Here's the thing: I'm the type of person who gets genuinely excited about optimizing systems.
 I'll spend hours refactoring code just to make it more elegant.
 The Planck tapped into that same part of my brain in a way my 60% boards never could.

 With standard layouts, customization feels like rearranging furniture in a house someone else designed.
-You're mostly just remapping existing keys—maybe swapping Caps Lock for Control, or putting media controls under a function layer.
+You're mostly just remapping a few existing keys—maybe swapping Caps Lock for Control, or putting media controls under a function layer.
 It's useful, but it's not *creative*.
-There's no real *need* to rethink where Backspace goes because its default location, while arguably suboptimal, is good enough.
+There's no real *need* to rethink where Backspace goes because its default location, while arguably suboptimal, is okay.

 The Planck, on the other hand, is a blank canvas with insane constraints.